 Due to its DP-2 capabilities there is no loss time for anchor spread deployment.
 The vessel can accommodate 150 persons and will have a helicopter deck available for offshore transfers.
 Delivery is expected at the beginning of 2018.

 A sister vessel is also scheduled for conversion into a 3,000 ton crane vessel.

-In 2016 the Giant 7 has been converted in a construction vessel with a 600 tons revolving crane and accommodation for 73 persons.
+In 2016 the Giant 7 has been converted into a construction vessel with a 600 ton revolving crane and accommodation for 73 persons.